Proxyanalyst LogoProxyanalyst

 ✓ FOR

-As CEO and director, Mr. Miller II is subject to the same TSR trigger as other directors; MLR's 3-year price return of +37.4% is strong-positive, and the 3-year gap versus the peer group median is only -10.6pp, far below the 65pp threshold required to trigger a vote against; no overboarding or attendance concerns apply.
+As CEO and a director, Mr. Miller II is subject to the same TSR trigger as all other directors, but that trigger does not fire — MLR's 3-year price return of +49.4% outperformed the peer group median by +12.0 percentage points, well within the 65-percentage-point threshold for strong positive TSR; no other policy flags apply.

 ✓ FOR